-To find out how many photons are emitted by your growing lights per second, find out what its photosynthetic photon flux (PPF) is.
+To find out how many photons are emitted by your grow light per second, find out what its photosynthetic photon flux (PPF) is.
 It’ll give you a micromole reading (µmol/s).
 Just 1 µmol is equivalent to 602 quadrillion photons!

 Though plants can only use PAR light for growth, a broader light spectrum can really enhance growth.